bbrown1021/Stats405_Team/README.md

 ## WEEK 4 ASSIGNMENT

-### Stuff to Fix

-- background image, make opaque on first page

 ### Stuff to Add

 - do we need to add a section going further into answering the question? not just a list of frequencies